eliona-smart-building-assistant/xovis-app/README.md

 <mark>Todo: Describe other tables if the app needs them.</mark>

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `app_schema_name` during initialization.
+To do this, the app creates its own database schema `xovis` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-name-app/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/xovis-app/develop/openapi.yaml) how the configuration tables should be used.

-- `app_schema_name.configuration`: Contains configuration of the app.
+- `xovis.configuration`: Contains configuration of the app.
 Editable through the API.

-- `app_schema_name.asset`: Provides asset mapping.
+- `xovis.asset`: Provides asset mapping.
 Maps broker's asset IDs to Eliona asset IDs.

 **Generation**: to generate access method to database see Generation section below.